axone-protocol/contracts/contracts/okp4-cognitarium/examples/basic/README.md

 ## Select

-Now that we have some triples in the `cognitarium`, let's see how we can query it.
+Now that we have some triples in the `okp4-cognitarium`, let's see how we can query it.
 For that we can use the `Select` query message which, if you have some experience in [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) you should be comfortable with it.

 This query will basically take a `WHERE` condition composed of triple patterns to express constraints with variables, and `SELECT` some variables and result, let's see some examples.